Patent Cooperation Treaty Kit

 If you or one applicant from your group of applicants is a national or resident of Canada, the application may be filed with CIPO.
 You must file the application in either English or French.
 You must use Canadian currency to pay the transmittal, international filing and search fees within one month of receiving the international application.
 These and further requirements are outlined in WIPO's PCT Guide.
 Here are the four steps involved:

 - Step 1

 - Step 2

-CIPO checks the international application to determine whether it meets the prescribed requirements for form and content of international applications.
+CIPO checks the international application to determine whether it meets the requirements for form and content for international applications.
 This check is formal in nature only and does not go into the substance of the invention.

 - Step 3

 If the international application meets the PCT requirements for giving the application an international filing date, CIPO accords the international filing date and international application number.

 CIPO transmits the "record copy" of the international application to the International Bureau, keeps a "search copy" for its roles as an international searching authority and keeps one copy as the "home copy."